Android-for-Python/Camera4Kivy/README.md

 Optional arguments:

 ##### camera_id
 Specify which camera to connect to.
 For example `camera_id = 'front'`.
-A string containing an integer (default '0'), or on Android 'back' (default), or 'front'.
+A string containing an integer (default '0'), or on Android or iOS 'back' (default), or 'front'.

 ##### mirrored
 Mirrors the Preview image, default is `True`.
-This option is ignored on Android where by convention 'front' is always mirrored and 'back' is never mirrored.
+This option is ignored on Android and iOS where by convention 'front' is always mirrored and 'back' is never mirrored.
 This option should usually be `True` for any camera facing the user, and `False` for any camera not facing the user.

 Captures are never mirrored, except a screenshot capture if the Preview is mirrored.